 UM/UIM pays for medical care for your injuries when you are hit by an uninsured or underinsured driver.
 This type of coverage also pays for your lost income if your injuries prevent you from returning to work.
-If you are hit by a hit-and-run driver, expenses are paid by your UM insurance.
+If you were hit by a hit-and-run driver and expenses are paid by your UM insurance.
 If you are hit by an uninsured or underinsured motorist and have medical expenses, your UM/UIM coverage will pay for those costs.
 This insurance will pay for those expenses before your health care coverage does.

 In most instances, it is wise to buy UM/UIM insurance, because if you don’t have this type of insurance and are hit by a driver who has no liability coverage, your only recourse is to go to civil or small claims court to try to recover your losses.
 But, even if you consider this option, it will often prove fruitless since drivers without insurance may lack the money to reimburse you.